christianalfoni/flux-react/README.md

 **React.deferToRoute(path)**: Returns a function when triggered goes to path defined

-**React.run(optional:callback)**: Will run callback when document is loaded and trigger the router.
+**React.run(optional:callback)**: Will run callback, if defined, when document is loaded and trigger the router.
 Return value of callback can be a promise

 ## How to install
 Download from **dist/**: [FLUX.min.js](https://rawgithub.com/christianalfoni/flux-react/master/dist/FLUX.min.js) or use